TurakhiaLab/panman/docs/index.md

 > **NOTE:** If output-file is not provided to <i>panmanUtils</i>, the annotated PanMAN will be written to the same file.

 #### Amino Acid Translation
-Extract amino acid translations from a PanMAN in tsv file.
+Extract amino acid translations from a PanMAN in TSV file.

 * Example syntax and Usage
 ```